-There is a lot of discussion about ergonomics these days.
+There is a lot of discussion about office ergonomics these days.
 As sedentary jobs become more and more common, an increasing volume of research is being done about the effect these types of occupations can have on people’s bodies.

 Still, the concept of ergonomics is relatively new, and many people don’t understand how it relates to their office environment.
-Even more importantly, how they don’t know how office ergonomics can affect the areas of life outside work.
+Even more importantly, how they don’t know how office ergonomics can affect the areas of life outside of work.

 As more people become aware of ergonomics, they will consider ergonomics alongside remuneration and benefits when job seeking.
 In fact, businesses that become leaders in this space may also become uniquely positioned to acquire and retain top end talent.

 So, what is ergonomics and how does it fit into the modern business world?